nxthsara/pyrovoicechats/README.md

-# SU Music Player — The first open-source PyTgCalls based Pyrogram bot to play music in voice chats
+# Bot To Play Music In Telegram Voice Chats

 ## Note

-Neither this, or PyTgCalls are fully stable.
+Neither This, or PyTgCalls Are Fully Stable.

 ## Requirements